top of page

 In his youth, Buck was found on his Mom and Dad's dairy farm located on HWY 60 currently owned by the Zeman's.
 Buck's toddler hand prints can be seen today etched in the concrete of the Zeman shop (where his concrete work began).

 Buck's love of farming began on his grandparent's farms, Roman & Nancy Hellenbrand's dairy farm in the Town of Lodi, and Carl & Jennette Kurt's dairy and pork farm in the Town of Dane.
 Buck recalls many memories of falling into the pig pen and being saved by Grandpa and the morning trek to the milk house to grab fresh milk for the family.
 His most favorite thing to do on the farm was bailing hay.
-He enjoyed this because it was a whole day event and the whole family participated.
+He enjoyed this because it was a whole day event and the entire family

 We are proud to work hard to better our community, by providing a trustworthy product from people they know.